 - The first game in the MOTHER series was never localized and released in the US until after its sequel was released westward, where it was called EarthBound.
 It was only in 2015 that the game was finally ported to the Wii U under the title EarthBound Beginnings.

-- The Final Fantasy series had three games skipped for international release prior to the success of Final Fantasy VII:
+- The series had three games skipped for North American release prior to the success of Final Fantasy VII:

 - Final Fantasy II for the Famicom, released in 1988, saw its PlayStation update release alongside the updated Final Fantasy I as part of Final Fantasy Origins 14 years later.